curityio/kafka-zero-trust/README.md

 ## Example Microservices Scenario

 To demonstrate the approach, the code example uses a flow where a user facing app triggers a purchase.\
-This results in a number of logical microservice calls in a microservice workflow:
+This results in a number of logical microservice calls, chained in a workflow:

 ![Logical Calls](./doc/logical.png)

 Some physical calls may be routed via a message broker such as [Apache Kafka](https://kafka.apache.org/).\
-The code example a method for forwarding a JWT between services via the message broker:
+The code example provides a method for securely forwarding access tokens between services via the message broker:

 ![Physical Calls](./doc/physical.png)